commercetools/hackathon-starter-kit/checkout/README.md

 - commercetools account and project
 - API client credentials with required scopes
 - Sample products in your project (or import using the import example)
+- Shipping methods configured with rates
+- Configure taxes with rates for address being used for testing

 ### 2. commercetools Checkout Application Setup
 This is the **critical step** - you must set up a Checkout application in Merchant Center: